BigDaMa/jupyterhub-environment/README.md

 It also creates the directory `/home/jovyan/.exchange` which is the mounting point of the shared exchange directory.
 A nbgrader configuration is copied to `/home/jovyan/.jupyter`, this file is further explained in the following section.

-Finally, we replace the `start-notebook.sh` script which is executed when the container boots.
-The script generally just starts the jupyter notebook server.
-In the altered version it also checks whether the Repository with the course sources is already available in the workspace.
-If not, it is cloned.

 ### NbGrader

 The `nbgrader_config.py` file includes some basic configurations for the nbgrader extension.